 In 2011, I joined the Betaworks startup studio as an iOS engineer for their newly launched startup News.me, which provided a personalized news aggregator based on articles your friends posted on Twitter & Facebook.
 I invented a novel feature called Paperboy, which used geofencing to trigger news updates, so your feed would automatically update on your way to the subway (this was before the days of cell service & wifi in the NYC subway system).

 In 2012, News.me acquired the Digg brand, which we relaunched as an editorially based news curation service.
 In 2013, we built a Digg RSS aggregator and reader.
-I invented a feature that detected ambient light to determine whether to switch to a 'dark mode', allowing our readers' eyes a break when reading in low-light conditions (this feature has since been implemented by countless other apps).
+I invented a feature that detected ambient light to determine whether to switch to a 'dark mode', allowing our readers' eyes a break when reading in low-light conditions (this feature has since been implemented by countless other apps and integrated into iOS, tvOS, and macOS).

 I joined a startup called Modest in 2014, where I built an iOS SDK that enabled retailers to launch mobile commerce apps or add commerce to their existing apps.
 We were acquired by PayPal in 2015, where we rebranded Modest as PayPal Commerce and worked within the Braintree organization.
 By the end of its life, we powered shops in over 60 iOS apps in the App Store.
 Many of these apps were generated by our automated app submission system, which I helped design & develop.